Dalot enjoying life on the road with United

 “I needed to help - it’s my job.
 I didn’t do it for the press.
 I did it because I wanted to and they’ve helped me get here.
 I think we [as footballers] can all help in some way.
 I don’t think it’s just all about the money, but I tried to help in this way and I think it was good for them.

-“I remember the days when my dad had to drive my friends and I [to matches], because they didn’t have a van for the players,
+“I remember the days when my dad had to drive my friends and I [to matches], because they didn’t have a van for the players," he added.

 "I Facetimed them when I was travelling to a United game, so it was a good moment to see."